cchu70/perfect_mapper/weighted_jaccard/README.md

 3. Run the **Testing Multiple Alignments** section on the alignment file + percent identity.
 4. Evaluate the performance of the weighted jaccard method by selecting **ONE** scheme.

+### Plots
-The plot below only considered reads where at least one of it's alignments are True.
+The plots below only considered reads where at least one of it's alignments are True.

 ![](images/chrX_minimap2_pid_diff.png)
 ![](images/chrX_wj_pid_diff_plot.png)